introspection-libc/safe-libc/README.md

 Code is instrumented with AddressSanitizer and wrapper functions around (potentially) unsafe libc functions use information from AddressSanitizer to prevent buffer overflows.
-Unterminated strings, wrong length information and unsafe functions like `gets` are no problem anymore.
+Our libc can mitigate unterminated strings, wrong length information and overflows in unsafe functions like `gets`.

 How to build the toolchain
 ==========================